-- The extent of equal treatment of female and male students (about questions, discussion, participation, encouragement, classroom leadership, etc.) - The usage of gender-responsive strategies (regarding challenging traditional gender roles in TLMs, examples, activities, etc.)
+- The extent of equal treatment of female and male students (with regard to questions, discussion, participation, encouragement, classroom leadership, etc.) - The usage of gender-responsive strategies (with regard to challenging traditional gender roles in TLMs, examples, activities, etc.)

 Just like the previous indicator, tutor lesson observation, tutor interview and student interviews and composited to compute the indicator.
 The scoring rubric deployed in the analysis is the ideal score, which is the score recognised to be the level required to demonstrate gender-sensitive instructional methods.
 The minimum composite score for a tutor to be counted towards the log frame indicator is 16 points for tutor observation, 7 points for tutor interview, and 24 points for students of the tutor interviewed.